williamhaley/pi-backup/README.md

 	cp sample-config config

-Create backup user.

-	useradd backup

 Create a password-less key to be used by the automated script for backup.

 	ssh-keygen -f $HOME/.ssh/pi_backup_rsa -t rsa -N '' ssh-add $HOME/.ssh/pi_backup_rsa

-Add your ssh-key to the remote server.
+Add your ssh-key to the remote server's `authorized_keys` file.

 Make sure your `BACKUP_NAME` directory in `config` exists in `/bak` on the backup server.